jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/lecture-19-xrd-pattern-formation.md

 And this can be applied to as many phases as needed: $\sum_{i} C_{i} = 1$.

 ## Solid solutions
-#Vegards-Law can be applied, which is a weighted average of the elements present and their respective lattice parameters: also useful for density.
+#Vegards-Law can be applied, which is a weighted average of the elements present and their respective #lattice-parameter: also useful for density.
 Results in a peak shift in the solvent.

 $$\sum A = n_{\text{solvent}}A_{\text{solvent}} + n_{\text{solute}}A_{\text{solute}}$$